Aftab700/Writeups/CTF/ctfs/wizer_ctf_6_hour_challenge_2024.md

 ![image](https://github.com/Aftab700/Writeups/assets/79740895/de844715-31d1-449b-8ea3-6470007a1f16)

-It support all JWT algorithms including 'NONE' to verify JWT token, so we can bypass the verification using `NONE` as algorithm.
+It support all JWT algorithms including `NONE` to verify JWT token, so we can bypass the verification using `NONE` as algorithm.
 It will accept tokens that have no signature at all.  \
 Then it will check if `{"access":"flag"}` is present in jwt payload data.

 ![image](https://github.com/Aftab700/Writeups/assets/79740895/0000fbad-95fe-49e9-bce5-2f9afc64753a)

-now we create jwt token with HEADER (ALGORITHM & TOKEN TYPE): `{"typ":"JWT","alg":"NONE"}` and PAYLOAD (DATA): `{"access":"flag"}`.
+now we create jwt token with HEADER (ALGORITHM & TOKEN TYPE): `{"typ":"JWT","alg":"NONE"}` and PAYLOAD (DATA): `{"access":"flag"}` with blank SIGNATURE.

 Payload:
 ```json